pivotal/docs-platform-automation/docs/how-to-guides/upgrade-opsman.md

 ## Retrieving Existing Product Configurations

-If you would like to automate the configuration of your product tiles, you first need to externalize each product's configuration.
+If you would like to automate the configuration of your products, you first need to externalize each product's configuration.
 Using Platform Automation, this is done using Docker or by adding a job to the pipeline.